Hawkshaw Hawkins: Postwar success

 Because of his height of six feet, five inches and his outgoing personality, he was christened "Eleven Yards of Personality".

 In 1951, Hawkins and his wife adopted four-year old Susan Marlene.
 They divorced in 1958 and Susan traveled back and forth between her parents in summers and for holidays.

 Beginning in 1954, Hawkins was a regular performer on ABC Radio and TV's Ozark Jubilee in Springfield, Missouri, where he met his second wife, Jean Shepard.
 After a few years with Columbia and RCA Records, he joined the Grand Ole Opry and returned to King; and in 1962 he recorded his biggest hit, "Lonesome 7-7203".
-It first appeared on the Billboard country chart as a March 2, 1963 release, three days before Hawkins died.
+It first appeared on the Billboard country chart as a March 2, 1963, release, three days before Hawkins died.
 The song was absent from the charts for the two weeks following his death, but re-appeared on March 23 and spent 25 weeks on the chart, four of them at No. 1, an accomplishment that eluded him in life.

 Aircraft accident

-On March 3, 1963, Hawkins, Patsy Cline and Cowboy Copas performed at a benefit concert at the Soldiers and Sailors Memorial Hall in Kansas City, Kansas for the family of disc jockey "Cactus" Jack Call, who had died in January after an automobile accident.
+On March 3, 1963, Hawkins, Patsy Cline and Cowboy Copas performed at a benefit concert at the Soldiers and Sailors Memorial Hall in Kansas City, Kansas, for the family of disc jockey "Cactus" Jack Call, who had died in January after an automobile accident.
 Among the performers was Billy Walker, who received an urgent phone call and needed to return to Nashville immediately.
 Hawkins gave Walker his commercial airline ticket and instead flew back in a private plane in Walker's place.

-On March 5, Hawkins, Cline and Copas left for Nashville in a Piper Comanche piloted by Randy Hughes, Cline's manager (and Copas' son-in-law).
+On March 5, Hawkins, Cline and Copas left for Nashville in a Piper Comanche piloted by Randy Hughes, Cline's manager (and Copas's son-in-law).
 After stopping to refuel in Dyersburg, Tennessee, the craft took off at 6:07 p.m.
 CT.
 The plane flew into severe weather and crashed at 6:29 p.m. in a forest near Camden, Tennessee, 90 miles from Nashville.
 There were no survivors.
-Fans around the world mourned the loss; Hawkshaw was survived by his daughter Susan Marlene, his young son Donnie, and his wife Jean Shepard, who was pregnant at the time with their second son, Harold Franklin Hawkins I. Hawk Jr., who was born one month after his father's death.
+Fans around the world mourned the loss; Hawkshaw was survived by his daughter Susan Marlene, his young son Donnie, and his wife Jean Shepard, who was pregnant at the time with their second son, Harold Franklin Hawkins Jr., who was born one month after his father's death.

-Hawkins was buried at Forest Lawn Memorial Gardens in Goodlettsville, Tennessee in Music Row with Copas and other country music stars.
+Hawkins was buried at Forest Lawn Memorial Gardens in Goodlettsville, Tennessee, in Music Row with Copas and other country music stars.